• Skip to primary navigation

 adding the tofu to the wok

-Crumble the tofu on top and sauté until carrots and cabbage is soft.
+3. Crumble tofu on top and sauté until carrots and cabbage are soft and the crumbled tofu has absorbed the seasonings.

 adding the filling to the wonton